 Shipton Mill produces a range of flours which are not generally available on the market, but which add interest and character to bread making.

 Some of these special flours are purely functional such as our Organic Irish soda coarse brown bread flour, tailored to making excellent soda bread with the addition of good buttermilk.
-Others such as our sunflower and wheat flour or organic three malts and sunflower brown flour, or our Swiss dark flour produce distinctive and unusual breads of fine quality.
+Others such as our organic three malts and sunflower brown flour, or our Swiss dark flour produce distinctive and unusual breads of fine quality.

 We also have sweet bran and germ combinations which add nutrition and fibre to a loaf, or can be used to speckle a white dough .
 Through time, English bakers have added malt to their sponges to produce an active and flavoursome ferment, and this has become a characteristic of English breads which can be replicated by using our malt flours, and can be used to flavour pastry biscuits and cakes.